Kevin Le Pennec

 Kevin le Pennec is a French harpist and singer-songwriter.
-He won the Camac Trophy at the Inter-Celtic Festival of Lorient in 2019, and First Prize at the DHF World Harp Competition in 2024.
+He won the Camac Trophy at the Inter-Celtic Festival of Lorient in 2019, and First Prize at the World Harp Competition in 2024.

 Education

 Kevin le Pennec started playing the harp at the age of 7.
 He obtained his Diplôme National Supérieur Professionnel du Musicien (DNSPM) (equivalent to a Bachelor of Music) from Pôle d'Enseignement Supérieur du Spectacle Vivant in Rennes in 2021 and his DE in 2022.